ait-energy/matsim-drs/README.md

 The main components of this extension are the following:

 1. Matching algorithm.
-2. Modifying agents plans after replanning.
+2. Modifying agents plans.
 3. Handling agents departures and arrivals in QSim.
-4. Undoing modifications in agents' plans before iteration starts.
+4. Undoing modifications in agents' plans.

 ### Matching Algorithm
 Drivers and riders requests are created for agents who are carpooling.